OliviaSYS/Chorus-Capsule/README.md

 /generate - generate a poem randomly and embrace the past! 📝

 # 🖥 Technology Used
 ChorusCapsule is coded mainly using Javascript.
 The quotes are stored in a JSON file.
+This discord app uses HTTP API for testing and NodeJS (installed).
+It runs on an Express server and utilizes ngrok for a public endpoint.

 # 🙏 Credits
 Thank you Discord Developer Portal for all of the resources and help!